mssun/rpython-by-example/flow-control/index.rst

 ---------

 .. note::
-    all module globals are considered constants.
+    All module globals are considered constants.
 Their binding must not be changed at run-time.
 Moreover, global (i.e. prebuilt) lists and dictionaries are supposed to be immutable: modifying e.g. a global list will give inconsistent results.
 However, global instances don’t have this restriction,